Wrigley Mansion: History

-Architect Earl Heitschmidt of Los Angeles designed the home at a cost of $1.2 million, in a combination of styles including Spanish Colonial.
+Architect Earl Heitschmidt of Los Angeles designed the home at a cost of $1.2 million, in a combination of styles, including Spanish Colonial.
 The William Simpson Construction Company also of Los Angeles built the home.
 It has 24 rooms, 12 bathrooms, and over 16000 sqft.
 Much of the extensive tilework was shipped to Phoenix from Wrigley's own factory in Catalina, hauled by mule to the site.

 The Wrigleys maintained other residences in Chicago; Philadelphia; Lake Geneva, Wisconsin; Catalina Island; and Pasadena, and used this, the smallest of their houses, for only a few weeks a year.
 William Wrigley died in 1932, shortly after its completion.

+The Wrigley Mansion in Pasadena was donated to the City of Pasadena by Mrs. Wrigley for the use of the Pasadena Tournament of Roses Association as its offices.
+The association is the producer of the annual Rose Parade and Rose Bowl games.